In this comparison guide, let's talk about Vortex StrikeFire 2 vs SpitFire 3X, both from Vortex and which one is better?

 Image Referenced Vortex Optics

-Most Vortex scopes including SpitFire and StrikeFire 2 are made in China, Taiwan, and the Philippines.
-Only the top line products are made from Japan and the US.
+Vortex scopes, including the SpitFire and StrikeFire 2, are mostly made in China, Taiwan, and the Philippines.
+Only their premium products come from Japan and the US.

 1X vs 3X Difference